-Florida and Ponzi schemes, never a week goes by without news of another Florida fraudster being caught in another massive fraud.
+Florida and Ponzi schemes… never a week goes by without news of another Florida fraudster being caught in a massive fraud scheme.
 This week is no exception.

-The Securities and Exchange Commission announced charges against two Florida hedge fund managers with funneling more than a billion dollars of investor money into a Ponzi scheme run by Thomas Petters of Minnesota.
+The Securities and Exchange Commission announced charges against two Florida hedge fund managers.
+The men are accused of funneling more than a billion dollars of investor money into a Ponzi scheme run by Thomas Petters of Minnesota.
 The government says Bruce Prevost and David Harold raised over $1 billion by lying to investors.
 The SEC’s complaint says the two told clients their money was being used to finance the purchase inventories of consumer electronics.

 Unfortunately none of the money was used to purchase any consumer electronics.
 Petters raised billions of dollars from feeder funds such as those run by Prevost and Harold and simply used the money for his own purposes.